ncredinburgh/JavaForSmallTeams/tests/400_pick_examples_carefully.md

 ## Follow the Zero, One and Many Rule

-If your components deals with numbers or collections of things, make sure you use sufficient examples to describe it's behavior.
+If your components deals with numbers or collections of things, make sure you use sufficient examples to describe its behavior.

 A good rule thumb is that test cases covering 0 (or empty), 1 and "many" are likely to be necessary.
 There will also be important edge cases, e.g. algorithmic code dealing with integers might need to consider `Integer.MAX` and `Integer.MIN`.